andrei-stoica26/henna/README.md

 ![](man/figures/rank_plot.png)

+### radialPlot
-- `riverPlot`: Generate an alluvial plot for a data frame with two categorical columns and a weights column.
+This function generates an alluvial plot for a data frame with two categorical columns and a weights column.
+As an example, it can represent the significance overlaps between cell type markers and donor markers in the HBP dataset.
+Stronger overlaps correspond to thicker connecting curves:

 ![](man/figures/river_plot.png)

-- `tilePlot`: Plot a numeric matrix.
+### tilePlot

+This function plots a numeric matrix.
+Here, we used shared cluster markers as an example:

 ![](man/figures/tile_plot.png)